metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 Provides a Toolkit for implementing multiple voting systems, allowing a wide range of method options.
 This library allows the creation of election resolution methods matching a set of Election Rules that are written in an organization's governing rules, and not requiring the bylaws to specify the rules of the software that will be used for the election, especially important given that many of the other libraries available do not provide a bylaws compatible explanation of their process.

-This is also extremely useful to researchers who may want to study multiple methods and variations of methods.

-# Synopsis

   use 5.022; # Minimum Perl, or any later Perl. use feature qw /postderef signatures/;